 If you are disabled and not able to sign your own name (for example, because your hands don't work, or because of cognitive difficulties), you have two choices.
 You can either mark an "X" in place of your signature, or your legal guardian can sign for you.
 (After the signature, guardians should write, in parentheses "signed by [guardian's name], designated representative.")

 If, in Part 2, you requested an age- or disability-related waiver of the English requirement, this is where you and your interpreter must sign.
 (If not, having an interpreter's help with this form will be seen by USCIS as an indication that you do not speak English.
-You may need to wait until you have a firmer grasp of the English language to apply for naturalization.)
+You might need to wait until you have a firmer grasp of the English language to apply for naturalization.)

 Part 16.
 Signature at Interview